oatlog/oatlog/doc/planning_report/main.typ

     }
 }
 ```
-But E-matching can be transformed into a conjunctive query @relationalematching.
+But e-matching can be transformed into a conjunctive query @relationalematching.
 $ Q(a, b, c, t_0, t_1, t_2) <- "Add"(t_0, t_1, t_2), "Mul"(a, c, t_0), "Mul"(b, c, t_1) $

-Implementing E-matching as a relational query is algorithmically more efficient and has lower runtime in practice @relationalematching.
+Implementing e-matching as a relational query is algorithmically more efficient and has lower runtime in practice @relationalematching.

 === Egglog and eqlog (2023)